apple-phi/thtools/README.md

 ToeholdTools is a package designed to facilitate analyzing and designing toehold switches.
 It's still in the making, so please leave a feature request if there is anything else you would like to see!

+It currently provides the ability to:
+- Find the activation level of a toehold switch.
+- Test a switch for how specific it is to the target RNA.
+- Compare switch attributes across temperature ranges.
 ## Installation
 We distribute CPython wheels for Python 3.6-3.9 in all major operating systems.
 We cannot build for PyPy since it not supported by all dependencies.